cysisaac/toypackage/README.md

 <!-- badges: end -->

-The goal of toypackage is to …
+The goal of toypackage is to split a string into a character vector.
+It is designed as a practice package for learning how to build R packages using devtools and testthat.

 ## Installation